Get insider access

 Best Open-Back Headphones

 Open-back headphones deliver an immersive listening experience through their unique design.
 They can produce a wide and spacious soundstage that interacts with your surroundings and makes your listening experience more immersive.
 Unfortunately, they leak a lot of sound, even if you're listening to music at a reasonable level, and can distract people around you.
-They also struggle to reduce background noise because they aren't designed to isolate you.
+They also struggle to reduce background noise in your environment because they aren't designed to isolate you.
 If you're looking for something for mixed-use, check out our recommendations for closed-back headphones.
-However, this is the place to be if you're looking for a great sound experience from your headphones.
+However, this is the place to be if you're seeking a great sounding experience from your headphones.

 1. Best Open-Back Headphones